Please note: You can not schedule a vaccine appointment by calling this number. All appointments must be made through the online portal listed above.

 Authorized and Recommended Vaccines

 As COVID-19 vaccines are authorized and then recommended for use in the United States, it will be important to understand what is known about each vaccine.
 CDC will provide information on who is and is not recommended to receive each vaccine and what to expect after vaccination, as well as ingredients, safety, and effectiveness.
-Currently, two vaccines are authorized and recommended to prevent COVID-19:
+Currently, three vaccines are authorized and recommended to prevent serious illness from COVID-19:

 Vaccines in Phase 3 Clinical Trials